railsfactory-abhiram/slate/source/index.html.md

             | Example Category ID : category_16 => "Potential Issue"
 category_comments_[:id]  | Comment for this category
                       | Example Category Comments ID  : category_comments_16 => "There are no comments."

-Once the parameters are sent to the end point, ticket will be created and a success status will be sent.
+Once the parameters are sent to the end point, the message will be created and posted for the account recipients indicated and a success status will be sent.

-## Ticket status update
+## Message Status Update

 ```shell
     "http://connecticket.railsfactory.com/api/356kdpiamhkz7a43nu0e2ldr9/update_status?id=202&status=Reopen"